dislick/quicksort/README.md

 ## Tests

 You may run the test suite with `npm test` or `npm run test:watch`.
 A code coverage report may be generated using `npm run test:cov`.
-Coverage is currently at 100%.
+Coverage is at 100%.